 The New School awards a Certificate in Film Production for the successful completion of a sequence of courses that guides the student through the art and craft of filmmaking.
 Taught by our faculty of experienced teachers and working professionals, the courses explore all aspects of filmmaking and professional development including pre-production planning, directing, writing, cinematography, editing, and producing.
 The certificate program is designed for the committed student with any level of experience.

--Anne Balsamo, Dean, School of Media Studies
+-Carol Wilder, Dean, School of Media Studies

--Melissa Friedling, Director of Undergraduate Studies
+-Lana Lin, Director of Undergraduate Studies

-Students have opportunities to exhibit their works in progress at the student-produced RUFF CUTS series of screening sessions held several times every semester.
-They may also submit their finished work for consideration to the FINE CUTS Annual Invitational Film Show for which finalists are selected by an external jury of film professionals.
+Students have opportunities to exhibit their works-in-progress at the student-produced RUFF CUTS series of screening sessions held several times every semester.
+They may also submit their finished work for consideration to the FINE CUTS Annual Invitational Film Show, for which finalists are selected by an external jury of film professionals.
 The screening is followed by a faculty-led Q&A session with the student media makers; an awards ceremony, including a prize for Best in Show and Audience Favorite; and a reception for students, guests, and faculty.

 The following students are eligible to register for the Film Production Certificate: